puppetlabs/puppet-docs/source/pe/3.1/install_upgrading.markdown

 The Puppet Installer script is used to perform both installations and upgrades.
 You start by [downloading][downloading] and unpacking a tarball with the appropriate version of the PE packages for your system.
 Then, when you run the `puppet-enterprise-installer` script, the script will check for a prior installation of PE and, if it detects one, will ask if you want to proceed with the upgrade.
 The installer will then upgrade all the PE components (master, agent, etc.) it finds on the node to version 3.1.3.

+### Upgrading a Monolithic Installation
+If you have a monolithic installation (with the master, console, and database roles all on the same node), the installer will upgrade each role in the correct order, automatically.

+### Upgrading a Split Installation
-The process involves the following steps, which *must be performed in the following order:*
+If you have a split installation (with the master, console and database roles on different nodes), the process involves the following steps, which *must be performed in the following order:*

-1. Provision and prepare a node for use by PuppetDB
+1. Upgrade Master
-2. Upgrade Master
+2. Upgrade PuppetDB
-3. Install PuppetDB/Database support role
-4. Upgrade Console
+3. Upgrade Console
-5. Upgrade Agents
+4. Upgrade Agents

-If more than one of these roles is present on a given node (for example your master and console run on the same node), the installer will upgrade each role in the correct order.

 > ![windows logo](./images/windows-logo-small.jpg) To upgrade Windows agents, simply download and run the new MSI package as described in [Installing Windows Agents](./install_windows.html).
 However, be sure to upgrade your master, console, and database nodes first.

 Important Notes and Warnings
 ---
-### Before Upgrading Back up Your Databases and Other PE Files
+### Before Upgrading Back Up Your Databases and Other PE Files

    We recommend that you backup the following databases and PE files.